octobercms/docs/3.x/extend/lists/list-controller.md

 ### Overriding Views

-The `ListController` behavior has a main container view that you may override by creating a special file named `_list_container.htm` in your controller directory.
+The `ListController` behavior has a main container view that you may override by creating a special file named `_list_container.php` in your controller directory.
 The following example will add a sidebar to the list:

 ```php
 <?php if ($toolbar): ?>